Herman Bernstein: Politics and diplomacy

 In the early 1910s, Bernstein advocated liberal immigration policies and was a member of the Democratic National Committee, working to elect Woodrow Wilson in 1912.

 Bernstein met Herbert Hoover at the Paris Peace Conference and supported his bid for the presidency in 1928.
 Soon thereafter, Bernstein published Herbert Hoover: The Man Who Brought America to The World.
 In 1930 Hoover appointed Bernstein as the United States minister to Albania, a position he held until 1933.
 During this appointment, he helped put into place several treaties between the U.S. and Albania, and received an award from King Zog for his service to Albania, the Grand Cordon of the Order of Skanderbeg.

 Refutation of the Protocols and lawsuit against Henry Ford

-In 1921, responding to Henry Ford's printing of 500,000 copies of the notorious anti-Semitic forgery The Protocols of the Elders of Zion as well as a series of anti-Semitic articles under the title The International Jew in Ford's newspaper The Dearborn Independent, Bernstein published the book History of a Lie, a demonstration of The Protocols' spurious origins.
+In 1921, responding to Henry Ford's printing of 500,000 copies of the notorious antisemitic forgery The Protocols of the Elders of Zion as well as a series of antisemitic articles under the title "The International Jew" in Ford's newspaper The Dearborn Independent, Bernstein published the book History of a Lie, a demonstration of The Protocols' spurious origins.